NBISweden/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ![Mona_Lisa_naming][mona_lisa]
 <!-- https://twitter.com/nathanwpyle/status/1108902487203958784 Copyright Nathan W Pyle -->
 ## Good practices for organising files and folders
-Depending on your background and experiences you could be thinking of different reasons to why it would be beneficial or useful to systematically organise your research and data files.
+Depending on your background and experiences you could be thinking of different reasons why it would be beneficial or useful to systematically organise your research and data files.
 The following is a selection of common reasons:

 * Easier to locate a file
 * Find similar files together
 * Moving files becomes much easier
 * Easy to identify which files you want to back up
-* Keep organised in the long-run
+* Keep organised in the long run
 * Increases productivity
 * Helps you to keep and maintain a record of the project
 * Projects can easily be understood by others (including your future self)